How and where to bet on Canelo vs. Crawford

-How to bet on Canelo vs. Crawford: Where to bet on boxing, betting sites, promos for Saturday, Sept.
+How to bet on Canelo vs. Crawford: Where to bet, boxing betting sites, promos for Saturday, Sept.
 13

 Here's how to bet on Canelo Alvarez vs. Terence Crawford in the undisputed super middleweight championship fight in Las Vegas

-A massive boxing match is set to take place as undisputed super middleweight champion Canelo Alvarez and WBA junior middleweight champion Terrence Crawford square off for the undisputed super middleweight championship belt in a 12-round match on Saturday.
-The fight will be streamed on Netflix, with the main card set to start at 9 p.m. in Las Vegas, and the main event set to begin at approximately 11:30 p.m.
+The fight, labeled Once In A Lifetime, is set to take place on Saturday as Canelo Alvarez and Terence Crawford match up for the undisputed super middleweight championship belt.
+It'll be a 12-round fight on Saturday and will be streamed on Netflix.
+This fight will be at Allegiant Stadium in Las Vegas, with the main card starting at 9 p.m.
+ET and the main event around 11:30 p.m.
 ET.

 Alvarez enters as the favorite at -175 (risk $175 to win $100), while Crawford is the underdog at +140 in the latest Canelo vs. Crawford odds from DraftKings Sportsbook.
 Bettors looking for sportsbook promos and betting sites for the massive fight card can read more below, along with a preview of Canelo vs. Crawford.